RouEmpire/the-creative-media-note/pages/Vue JS.md

 			  ```html
 			  <script src="https://unpkg.com/vue@3/dist/vue.global.js"></script
 			  ```
 		- Open the browser, then open the HTML in that browser.
-I here, check the *console* in the *inspect menu* of the browser. make sure that you see the message that tells logseq.order-list-type:: number
+I here, check the *console* in the *inspect menu* of the browser. make sure that you see the message that tells you that this webpage is running on Vue JS logseq.order-list-type:: number
+		- logseq.order-list-type:: number